IstinNew/magist-eniac-case-study/README.md

 ### Key SQL Queries:
 - magist_KeySQL.sql: The main SQL query file.

+## Unique Insight
+The analysis includes a detailed examination of review scores, highlighting trends and patterns in customer feedback.
+This aspect provides a deeper understanding of customer sentiments and potential areas.

 ## Thank You Note
 Thank you for exploring this project!
 Your interest and support are greatly appreciated.
 Special thanks to my amazing project team members.